|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 evaporation of black holes

-The Hawking effect of quantum evaporation is often discussed in connection with thermodynymics, but it has its fundamentally independent significance , even if it is not related to thermodynamics.
-Its mechanism (discussed below) is important.
+The Hawking effect of quantum evaporation is often discussed in connection with thermodynymics, but it has its fundamentally independent significance, even if there was no connection with thermodynamics.
+Its mechanism (discussed below) is particularly important.
 It can serve as a connecting bridge between general theory of relativity as the physics of gravity and quantum physics - a "window" to quantum gravity.

 Mechanism of quantum evaporation

-In a strongly inhomogeneous gravitational field (eg black holes), the gravitational forces at the particle and antiparticle locations can vary considerably (large gravitational gradients - tidal forces) , so that due to the deviation of geodesics the two originally virtual particles can move significantly apart exceeding h/mc.
+In a strongly inhomogeneous gravitational field (eg black holes), the gravitational forces at the particle and antiparticle locations can vary considerably (large gravitational gradients - tidal forces), so that due to the deviation of geodesics, the two originally virtual particles can move away from each other in the Comptonian period to a distance significantly exceeding h/mc.
 In this case, recombination may no longer occur and the originally virtual pair becomes a true particle-antiparticle pair, with the corresponding energy being supplied by the gravitational field.

 *) In addition to the positive density of local energy for each observer, a "strong" energy condition also requires an energy flow of only a temporal nature (§2.6).
 In creating a virtual pair, two particles "materialize" with a spatial interval, so that they are locally a stream of spatial-type energy; this disrupts the energy condition necessary for the 2nd Law of Black Hole Dynamics.